Virginia “Jean” DeLucia Carpenter, Warren, Ohio

-WARREN, Ohio (MyValleyTributes) – Virginia “Jean” DeLucia Carpenter, 93, of Warren, died, Friday, April 22, 2022, at the Hacienda of the River facility in Tucson, Arizona with her daughter and son-in-law at her bedside.
+WARREN, Ohio (MyValleyTributes) – Virginia “Jean” DeLucia Carpenter, 93, of Warren, died April 22, 2022, at the Hacienda of the River facility in Tucson, Arizona with her daughter and son-in-law at her bedside.

 Mrs. Carpenter was born July 23, 1928, in Warren, Ohio, a daughter of Michael and Eloda Campana.